 This engine and transmission combination gave the car a sparkling 95 MPH top speed and mileage in the range of 25 to 35 MPG.

-Although it had proved to be a bit of an initial disappointment regarding sales in the PV 444 format, the Duett station wagon began to really take off after a relaunch at the New York Auto Show of April 1956.
+Although it had proved to be a bit of an initial disappointment with a lack of demand in its PV 444 format, the Duett station wagon began to really take off after a relaunch at the New York Auto Show of April 1956.

 With two optional seats, the five-seater could now be readily transformed into a seven-passenger vehicle, while a roof rack also was optional.